FlamesX-128/denoTag/README.md

 A simple html preprocessor for deno.

 ## **ChangeLog**
+`0.1.0` - Server variables:
+  - Now you can use send variables.

 `0.0.2` - Bug in await fixed:
   - Fixed a bug that did not allow use of await.